Dasharo/open-source-firmware-validation/README.md

 Any additional parameters to `robot` can be passed using the wrapper by giving them as the second and further arguments to the script.

+Any additional parameters to `robot` can be passed using the wrapper by giving them as the second and further arguments to the script.

 ### Running tests via wrapper

 Test can be run directly via `robot` command, but also via the `run.sh`